AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 1. Select the **[!UICONTROL Text]** tool.
 1. Drag to create a text box on the canvas or on an image.
-1. In the Text screen that opens, add text by doing any of the following on the Preview tab:
+1. In the Text screen that opens, add text by doing any of the following in the Preview tab:

     * Type text in the text box.
 Choose Copy Fit Text to make the text fit n the text box.
     * Paste text from the Clipboard into the text box.